playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 }
 ---

-In our last chapter, we touched on the idea of having a `nothing` element that renders out of the DOM's view, but stays in a component to help handle logic when doing dynamic HTML.
+In our last chapter, we touched on the idea of having a transparent element that renders out of the DOM's view, but stays in a component to help handle logic when doing dynamic HTML.

 That was a neat concept that allowed us to expand our horizons of what HTML can look like inside of our components, and how it changes our view of these framework's templates.